ssenmosip/mosip-temp-documentation/MOSIP-VDM-Specifications.md

 # **Vendor Device Manager - Specification**

-This document provides the detail of VDM spec to be adhere by the vendor to adopt their devices to the MOSIP platform to capture the biometric data and manipulate on the same.
+This document provides the detail of VDM technical specification to be adhere by the vendor to adopt their devices to the MOSIP platform to capture the biometric data and manipulate on the same.

 ![VDM Spec view](_images/registration/vdm-spec-design.png)

 * Following points has been considered while designing the VDM spec:
-   - Vendor should follow this spec and create the device specific VDM service to integrate with the application.
+   - Vendor should follow this MOSIP specification standards and provide the device along with the VDM service to integrate from application.
-   - Device specific code and integration with device should be available with in this scope.
+   - Any changes in the device state should notify the application.
+   - VDM upgrade or new vendor devices added shouldn't impact the application code.
+   - VDM should be provided along with the GUI to register and manage the running devices port .
    - Any security related to the device can be implemented at single stage rather doing at application end.
-   - VDM upgrade or SDK upgrade shouldn't impact the application code.
-   - VDM should be provided along with the GUI to register and manage the running devices port .
    - VDM should have capabilities to integrate with multiple devices like : Finger Print, IRIS and Face Reader.
+   - No vendor specific code will be written inside the application.
+   - All communication should happen through TCP/IP sockets to isolate the application from devices.
+   - The software from each vendor will be executed as separate process and that won't impact the application.
+   - VDM should be accessible from different platform and environment (Java, .Net).
+   - The communication between the services should happen by exchanging XML messages.

 * VDM - The Vendor Device Manager, provided by the device vendor, which manages the device, and allows for biometric data capture.